Green Boating Tips and Ecologically Sensitive Areas

 - Use pumpout stations to dispose of waste (see above)

 - Properly dispose of scrap fishing line, garbage, cigarette butts, and items for recycling ashore.

 - Don’t rev it up near shore: shallow waters are vital breeding grounds for estuarine life.

 - Seagrasses are nursery grounds for many fish — stay away from shorelines and shallows where there is underwater vegetation and where your boat’s wake could erode the shoreline.

 To give people the training and tools they need to enhance New Jersey’s response to oil spills, the American Littoral Society (ALS) launched a SpillSpotters Network in spring 2012.
 ALS is training a network of citizen volunteers to identify and monitor our coastal natural resources and assist in oil spill response.
 Citizens can play a key role in an oil spill response.
 People who are enjoying the coast – boaters, kayakers, fishermen, birders, beachcombers, and hikers – are often the first to observe a change in conditions.

 Marine Defenders has also created a mobile app that allows boaters, fishermen, and concerned citizen-scientists to report oil spills and marine debris.
 The oil spill reports are sent along to the National Response Center and the Coast Guard.
-The Marine Defenders app for iPhone and iPad can be downloaded for free from the iTunes store.
+The Marine Defenders app is available for iPhone and iPad for free from the iTunes store.